Possession of Alcohol by a Minor

 Conclusion

 At L & L Law Group, our dedicated team in Dallas Fort Worth understands the sensitive nature of juvenile cases.
 We provide guidance, representation, and advocacy for minors charged with possession of alcohol or other offenses.
 Our attorneys focus on protecting your child’s rights, reducing penalties, and exploring alternatives that support rehabilitation and a fresh start.
-With professional representation, families can navigate the juvenile justice system confidently, ensuring that minor alcohol possession charges do not define the future of their child.
+With professional representation, families can work through the juvenile justice system confidently, to ensure that minor alcohol possession charges do not define the future of their child.

 Frequently Asked Questions